Alex-Demha/tic-tac-toe/README.md

 the classic game is back! and worse than ever too! but hey, it works, and that's what matters most.

-### Future Plan

-just make it look pretty, or at least less ugly.
+Play a side of two factions in a vicious war that mimics our reality, for one side thinks they're being victims of racism and getting the respect they claim to deserve!

+have fun though ;)

+### Where The Game Sits

+The game is nearly finished, I only need to style the texts a bit better. all the animations are custom made by me using mostly CSS.

-### Visit the site
+### Visit The Site & Play!

-simply click on https://Alex-Demha.github.io/tic-tac-toe and enjoy ^w^
+simply click on https://Alex-Demha.github.io/tic-tac-toe and enjoy ^\_^ (Published on Github Pages).